gkhnncl/wordle-score-bot/README.md

 2. Create a service account for authentication and save it as `service_account.json` in the root folder.
 See [this](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account) for more information.
 3. Create your Google Sheet and share it with the `client_email` of the service account.
 4. Add `SHEET_URL=https://docs.google.com/spreadsheets/d/...'` to the `.env` file.

+## Weekly leaderboard scheduled message (optional)

+1. Obtain the chat ID of your group.
+See [this SO thread](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id) for more information.
+2. Add `CHAT_ID=-XXXXXXXXX` to the `.env` file.
+3. Edit `constants.py` to change time and day of message.
+The default setting is every Friday at 04:00 (UTC).